New Zealand cuisine: Contemporary cuisine

 Vegetarianism had been regarded as an alternative lifestyle for many years, but became more mainstream during the 1980s.
-However, despite exhortations by the Ministry of Health and their allies for people to eat less meat, and more cereals, fruits, and vegetables, a highly meat-based diet remains a part of New Zealand culture, albeit with a decrease in red meat consumption, and intake of fish and chicken has been on the rise due to their relative affordability compared to red meat.
+However, despite exhortations by the Ministry of Health and their allies for people to eat less meat, and more cereals, fruits, and vegetables, a highly meat-based diet remains a part of New Zealand culture, albeit with a decrease in red meat consumption, and intake of fish and chicken has been on the rise due to their relative affordability.
 Annual meat consumption was 75.2 kg per capita in 2019, comprising 41.1 kg of chicken and other poultry, 18.9 kg of pork, ham and bacon, 11.6 kg of beef and veal, and 3.6 kg of lamb and mutton.

 New Zealand cuisine in other countries

 Globally, New Zealand cuisine has little effect, although Australia does feel influences from New Zealand cuisine.
-The country's well known culinary export, the pavlova, has been the object of a decades-long battle with Australia over where it was invented.
+The pavlova has been the object of a decades-long battle with Australia over where it was invented.
+According to the Oxford English Dictionary, pavlova was invented in New Zealand.

 Fusion cuisine and foreign cuisine styles interact with modern New Zealand cuisine, with chefs from New Zealand actively learning overseas trends, (Note: Mark McDonough of Zarbo Cafe and Deli claims how he actively sources overseas food and accompanying culinary ideas for inspiration.) and chefs like Peter Gordon, bakers such as Dean Brettschneider, and foodies such as Lauraine Jacobs influencing fusion cuisines derived from New Zealand cuisine.
 Cuisine magazine, first published in 1986, has earned global fame and is held in high prestige among the worldwide foodie communities.
 (Note: For example, the Cuisine magazine was selected as the best food magazine in the world at the 2007 Le Cordon Bleu World Food Media Awards run by Tasting Australia and sponsored by Le Cordon Bleu, beating other food magazines published in other parts of the English-speaking world.)